 5. Weakness in the Affected Area

 Muscle weakness can develop in the lower back, buttocks, or legs when nerve compression or prolonged strain interferes with normal muscle function.
 Weakness may make it difficult to perform everyday tasks like bending over, standing up from a seated position, or lifting objects.
-It may even affect your gait in severe cases, making walking or balancing more challenging.
+It may even affect your gait severely, making walking or balancing more challenging.
 If left untreated, this muscle weakness can become chronic, leading to further complications in mobility and strength over time.

 Finally, the symptoms associated with lower back pain on the left side can range from mild discomfort to debilitating pain that affects daily functioning.
 Whether it’s localized pain, radiating discomfort, muscle stiffness, numbness, or weakness, recognizing these symptoms early can help you seek appropriate treatment.
 Identifying the root cause—sciatica, a herniated disc, or muscle strain—is essential for relieving the pain and preventing long-term complications.